kora-projects/kora-docs/mkdocs/blog/en/neuro-agent-and-kora.md

 This makes tool composition easier.

-## The Application Repository Becomes More Self-Describing
+## The Application Repository Becomes More Self-Describing { #self-describing-repository }

 A highly agent-compatible repository should answer: